lsblakk/pystar/docs/webapp.rst

         You're seeing this message because you have DEBUG = True in your Django settings file and you haven't configured any URLs.
 Get to work!

 #.
+Observe the logging that happens in the terminal where your server is running:

+    ..  code-block:: none

+        [24/Mar/2011 11:50:18] "GET / HTTP/1.1" 200 2057

+    which has the format:

+    ..  code-block:: none

+        DATE  METHOD URL  PROTOCOL  RESPONSE_CODE  CONTENTSIZE

+#.
+Navigate to http://127.0.0.1:8000/some/url/.
+What changes in the

+#.
 Exit the server

     #. return to the terminal instance where the development server is running